MicroEJ/docs/GettingStarted/gettingStartedIMXRT1170.rst

 Now you know how to run an application on a Virtual Device.

-If you want to learn how to run an application on your i.MX RT1170 Evaluation Kit, you can continue this Getting Started: :ref:`Run an Application on i.MX RT1170 Evaluation Kit <sdk_6_getting_started_rt1170_run_on_device>`.
+If you want to learn how to run an application on your i.MX RT1170 Evaluation Kit, you can continue this Getting Started: :ref:`Run an Application on the i.MX RT1170 Evaluation Kit <sdk_6_getting_started_rt1170_run_on_device>`.

 Otherwise, learn how to :ref:`Modify the Java Application <sdk_6_getting_started_rt1170_modify_java_application>`.